Marvisak/altv-python-module/docs/articles/events.md

 This decorator `alt.event()` decorator, is placed above a function which should get executed once the specified event is triggered

-The first and only argument you pass to this function is an event you want to register.
+The first and only argument you pass to this function is an event you want to subscribe to.
 This has to be `alt.Event` enum, otherwise exception will be raised

 ---